camilasandovals/DevCon2024/README.md

             ],
         }],
-        max_tokens=15, # limits how long the response can be top_p=0.1) #uses common and fitting words instead of rare or strange ones so it makes the response more predictable
+        max_tokens=15, # limits how long the response can be top_p=0.1, #uses common and fitting words instead of rare or strange ones so it makes the response more predictable temperature=0.0) #controls randomness of the response

     # extract the food and price from the response